osxmidi/LinVst/Realtime-Audio-Config/README.md

 GRUB_CMDLINE_LINUX="threadirqs"

-sudo update-grub or for arch based systems do a system update pacman -Syu
+sudo update-grub or for arch based systems do a system update, sudo pacman -Syu

 adding "xhci_hcd" to RTIRQ_NAME_LIST in the rtirq.conf file might be needed